Coronavirus: Austrians celebrate cafe culture, but remain wary | DW | 18.05.2020

 Restaurants and cafes across Austria have finally reopened their doors, and the mood among owners, staff and customers is a mixture of relief, pleasure and apprehension.
 Their main concern is: Will it last?

-It's been a long nine weeks for Joji Hattori, owner of Shiki, a one Michelin star Japanese restaurant and brasserie in Vienna's historic center.
-He's relieved that he managed to keep his business afloat without having to fire any of his 35 staff, and encouraged that his brasserie has been booked out since resuming operation on Friday.
+It's been a long nine weeks for Joji Hattori, owner of Shiki, a Japanese restaurant and brasserie with one Michelin star in Vienna's historic center.
+He's relieved that he managed to keep his business afloat without having to fire any of his 35 staff and encouraged that his brasserie has been booked out since resuming operation on Friday.
 But as to what the future holds?
 He has no idea.

 "The problems for many Asian restaurants began back in February, as patrons associated COVID-19 with China," says Hattori.
 His Japanese eateries were not significantly affected, but "by the beginning of March people were afraid to go out and business dropped by half."